The Last: Naruto the Movie: Plot

-After recovering for three days, Sakura reassures Naruto that Hinata loves him so much and the group approaches Toneri's castle.
+After recovering for three days Naruto awakens, upset about Hinata's decision.
+Sakura reassures Naruto about Hinata's true intentions and must have had another reason for going with Toneri, helping him realize that Hinata loves him too much to ever forget about him, and the group approaches Toneri's castle.
 Hamura's spirit contacted Hinata, asking for her help as the Byakugan Princess as Toneri has misinterpreted his decree.
-Toneri refuses to listen to Hinata, ruins the scarf and brainwashes her.
-Invading Toneri's castle, Sakura and Sai secure Hanabi while Shikamaru holds off Toneri's puppets.
-Naruto saves Hinata and her attempt to stop Toneri for gaining the Tenseigan.
-But Toneri acquires it and slices the moon in half as Naruto engages him in combat and overpowers the Otsutsuki with Hinata's help, causing the moon to return to its orbit due to mixing their chakra.
-Naruto spares Toneri, and after Hinata takes back Hanabi's eyes, Toneri realizes the truth about Hamura's decree and decides to remain on the moon to atone for his sins.
-After Naruto tells Hinata that the scarf he wore earlier belonged to his late mother, Kushina Uzumaki, they declare their love for each other and share their first kiss on the moon.
-Later, Naruto and Hinata marry in front of their friends and eventually start a family with their two children: Boruto Uzumaki and Himawari Uzumaki.
+Toneri refuses to listen to Hinata, ruins the scarf she was knitting for Naruto, and brainwashes her.
+Invading Toneri's castle, Sakura and Sai secure Hanabi while Shikamaru holds off Toneri's puppets, allowing Naruto to save Hinata.
+The two of them then successfully destroy the Tenseigan, which shuts down all of the puppets and stops the moon from approaching the earth.
+However, the moon eventually continues its approach when Toneri fully awakens a new Tenseigan using Hanabi's eyes.
+Naruto and Toneri then face each other in an epic battle on the moon, during which Toneri splits the moon in half.
+However, Naruto gains the upper hand and defeats him with a single punch, which causes the Tenseigan to fade away and lose all of its power.
+Hinata then takes back Hanabi's eyes, which causes the moon to return to its orbit.
+Toneri tries to launch one final desperate attack at Naruto using the Byakugan used for the original Tenseigan, but he loses control of the eyes, which causes him to almost die.
+However, Naruto spares Toneri, after which he and his friends show Toneri his ancestor's graves.
+Having seen the proof that he had misinterpreted Hamura's decree, he then decides to remain on the moon to atone for his sins.
+Later on, Naruto tells Hinata that the scarf he wore earlier was a gift from his late mother, Kushina Uzumaki, which causes Hinata to feel embarrassed for thinking it was from one of his fans.
+The two of them then declare their love for each other and share their first kiss once they return from the moon.

+The credits show a montage of Naruto and Hinata's wedding, with many of their friends and family attending and congratulating them.
+In a post-credits scene, Naruto and Hinata are happily married and living together with their two children; their son Boruto, and their daughter Himawari.